NervanaSystems/aeon/doc/source/user_guide.rst

    subset_fraction (float)| 1.0 | Fraction of the dataset to iterate over.
-Useful when testing code on smaller data samples. shuffle_enable (bool) | False | Shuffles the dataset order for every epoch shuffle_manifest (bool) | False | Shuffles manifest file contents decode_thread_count (int)| 0 | Number of threads to use.
-If default value 0 is set, Aeon automatically chooses number of threads to logical number of cores diminished by two.
-To execute on a single thread, use value of 1 pinned (bool)| False |
+Useful when testing code on smaller data samples. shuffle_enable (bool) | False | Shuffles the dataset order for every epoch shuffle_manifest (bool) | False | Shuffles manifest file contents cpu_list (string) | "" | Controls number of decoding threads and their core affinity.
+If unset, Aeon automatically chooses number of threads to logical number of cores diminished by two and allocates them on cores from 0 to num_logical_cores-2.
+Cores can be specified by numbers and ranges starting at 0 as follows `AEON_CPU_LIST=0-5,20,10,32-34`. pinned (bool)| False |
    random_seed (uint)| 0 | Set not a zero value if you need to have deterministic output.
 In that case aeon will always produce the same output for given a particular input. iteration_mode (string)|"ONCE"| Can be "ONCE", "COUNT", or "INFINITE"